scotthmccoy/scotthmccoy.github.io/_posts/2025-09-02-uplink-grand-tour.md

 No wonder so many people find the mission almost impossible!
 If you use the best version of Revelation you have available, the faster you work, the more likely it is to backfire and result in the virus disappearing rather than spreading.

 I’m pretty sure this is why so many guides advocate for a “batch job then do jack shit” strategy: pre-hack a bunch of machines and install v3.0 but don't run it, then return to each later and run the virus program as fast as possible "to overwhelm Arunmor agents" and then crucially, sit back and watch it spread.
 The strategy actually works because sitting back and watching it spread means you're not actively being traced!

+## TLDR for beating Grand Tour
+1. Don't fuck up the story missions - Revelation should be at 3.0 and Arunmor should have Faith at only v0.2.
+2. Use the best version of Revelation you can.
+Ignore advice to use v1.0.
+3. Make sure you have at least 1 security system bypassed or disabled when running Revelation on the command line or the machine will not get infected.
+4. Keep an eye on your Revelation Tracker or better yet, run a stopwatch.
+Exactly 3 minutes after you ran Revelation on the command line, make sure you're not being actively traced.
+You can be cracking a password, setting up programs to run, whatever, just make sure you're not being traced or the viral spread will fail due to the bug.
+5. Get another 1-2 machines hacked after that and then stop.
+You only need about 6 infected machines and at least 6 minutes left at which point you can stop doing anything and the viral propagation will do the rest for you.